GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 The [`Participant manager`](/participant-manager/) application provides a user interface for study administrators to create study sites and invite participants to participate in specific studies.
 The [`Participant manager datastore`](/participant-manager-datastore/) is the backend component of the `Participant manager` UI.
 The `Participant manager datastore` shares a MySQL database with the `Participant datastore`.
 As administrators use the UI to modify sites and manage participants, changes are propagated to the `Participant datastore` through the shared database.

 When a new participant is added using the `Participant manager`, the `Participant manager datastore` sends an email to the participant with a link that can be used to enroll in the study.
-In the case of an *open enrollment* study, participants will be able to discover and join studies even without a specific invitation.
+In the case of an *open enrollment* study, participants will be able to discover and join studies without a specific invitation.
 The participant goes to the mobile application to create an account, which uses the [`Auth server`](/auth-server/) to provide the necessary backend services.
 The `Auth server` sends the request for account creation to the `Participant datastore` to confirm that there is a study associated with that mobile application, and if confirmed, the `Auth server` validates the participant’s email and creates the account.

 The mobile application populates the list of available studies by making requests to the `Study datastore`.
 When a participant selects a study to join, the mobile application retrieves the study eligibility questionnaire from the `Study datastore`.
 In the case where the participant was invited using the `Participant manager`, the mobile application confirms the invitation is valid with the `Participant datastore`.
 Once the `Participant datastore` determines that the participant is eligible for the study, the mobile application retrieves the study’s consent form from the `Study datastore`.
 After completion, the mobile application sends the consent form to the `Participant datastore`, which writes the consent PDF to blob storage.
 The participant is then enrolled in the study and a record is created for them in both the `Participant datastore` and `Response datastore`.